Kendra Wilkinson Is Reportedly Dating Former ‘RHOBH’ Star Brandi Glanville’s Ex-Boyfriend DJ Friese

 “You never lost it.
 Always had it.
 Keep going you have barely scratched the surface,” Friese replied.

-Wilkinson shares two children with her ex-husband and Friese is also a father of two.
+Wilkinson shares two children with her ex-husband, Hank Baskett, Jr., and Friese is also a father of two.

-According to Radar Online, Friese and his most recent ex-girlfriend, Baywatch actress Donna D’Errico, split up in June after dating for about two years and prior to their relationship, Friese dated Glanville.
+According to Radar Online, Friese and his most recent ex-girlfriend, Baywatch actress Donna D’Errico, split up in June after dating for about two years.
+Prior to their relationship, Friese dated Glanville.

 Following Glanville and Friese’s split, Glanville went on a rant against him on Twitter in which she accused him of inviting other women to travel to Cabo San Lucas, Mexico with him when they were still dating.
-She then slammed Friese for his lack of career and suggested that she had a falling out with one of her closest girlfriends, who reportedly chose to spend time with Friese after their messy split.
+She then slammed Friese for his lack of career.
+She also suggested that she had a falling out with one of her closest girlfriends who reportedly chose to spend time with Friese after their messy split.

 “If you have been a friend of mine for 23 [years] and your now choosing to hang out with my ex bf who cheated and continues to talk sh*t about me then y’all can have each other BYE,” she tweeted, tagging Adrienne Janic.

 “It’s sad when don’t have any real friends of your own and you have to buy other people’s!!!
 What a lame existence.
 And those of you for sale are even LAMER and sadder.”

 Wilkinson and Baskett Jr. split years ago but their divorce wasn’t finalized until October 2018.